N-Acetyl-Cysteine (NAC) supports cellular health and is the precursor for glutathione (1).

 N-Acetyl-L-Cysteine Mode of Action

-The master antioxidant Glutathione consists of three amino acids: glutamate, glycine, and cysteine (1).
-Glutathione scavenges oxygen and nitrogen radicals but is degraded quickly and requires more L-cysteine to resynthesize.
-N-acetylcysteine is an acetylated form of L-Cysteine, and by supplementing with NAC, there is more L-cysteine available to replenish Glutathione (2).
+N-acetylcysteine is an acetylated form of L-Cysteine.
+By supplementing with NAC, there is more L-cysteine available to replenish Glutathione (2).

 Pure Nootropics’ NAC provides 500 mg per 1 capsule.
 Suggested use for adults is 1 capsule by mouth daily, or as directed by your healthcare practitioner.

-If you are taking any medications, please consult your healthcare practitioner before beginning supplementation with NAC to learn of any potential pharmaceutical medication interactions which may occur.
+If you are taking any medications, please consult your healthcare practitioner before beginning supplementation.

 For further information, please see our References Tab above.